anjanaarao/maa-and-more-website/README.md

-👩‍🍼 Maa & More

-### Introduction
  **Maa & More** is a responsive and accessible maternal healthcare platform designed to support expecting mothers with personalized, week-by-week content and wellness tips.
 Built using HTML, CSS, and JavaScript, this project emphasizes clean, user-first UI/UX design principles, modular code structure, and mobile-first responsiveness — making it a solid showcase of frontend development skills in the healthcare domain.

 ---